Medicare Vision Benefits

 Medicare Part D vision benefits

-Medicare Part D offers prescription drug coverage, and it must be purchased as an addition to Medicare Part A and Medicare Part B (or Original Medicare).
-The prescription drug plan does cover certain products related to vision care, like eye drops or other vision medications that are prescribed by a doctor.
+Medicare Part D offers prescription drug coverage, which must be purchased as an addition to Medicare Part A and Medicare Part B (Original Medicare).
+Prescription drug coverage does cover certain products related to vision care, like eye drops or other vision medications prescribed by a doctor.

 Medicare has neither reviewed nor endorsed this information.